Jules LaDuron: Later life, drug arrests and death

 On December 15, 1970, LaDuron was arrested and charged with selling dangerous drugs again after selling 80 pills to police informant Jules "Rick" Vandelene within a one-week span.
 LaDuron posted a $3,000 bail.
 The drug charge was valid under the Dangerous Drugs Act this time since Vandelene was only an "agent" of the police and not an actual policeman.
 LaDuron said the pills were not dangerous and that they were diet pills.
 In August 1972, he was convicted of a misdemeanor and sentenced to 180 days in prison plus a $500 fine.
 This was the only criminal conviction in LaDuron's life.
-He filed an appeal and, in July 1974, his prison term was suspended due to his age and health.
+He filed an appeal and, in July 1974 at the age of 81, his prison term was suspended due to his age and health.

 In December 1975, LaDuron's drug registration certificate was revoked by the Drug Enforcement Administration after he provided misleading information on his application in regards to his 1972 conviction.
 In September 1976, his medical license was revoked by the Medical Licensing Board of Indiana for "prescribing drugs without proper examination of patients."
 The board stated that LaDuron had given Quaalude to three undercover policemen.
 Sgt.
 Richard McCord said that on October 9, 1975, he had been given Quaalude without a physical examination, medical tests, or being asked about his medical history.
 McCord also claimed that he had asked LaDuron for a weight control drug known as "black beauties" and LaDuron gave him a drug that was more effective.
 LaDuron, who appeared at the hearing without a lawyer, said "Policemen are the biggest liars.
 I know because I have a couple of them in my family.
 I know what they are.
 How they act.
 What they do."
 LaDuron had been a doctor in Muncie for 55 years.

 LaDuron died of a heart attack on February 14, 1980, at Ball Memorial Hospital in Muncie.
 He had been rushed to the hospital after becoming ill at his home.
 He was cremated and buried at Beech Grove Cemetery in Muncie.
 He was survived by his daughter Suzanne and third wife, Rena, who he had been married to for 31 years.
 In 1997, LaDuron's longtime neighbors the Donovans and the Rhoadeses said he was a good neighbor.
 Eva Mae Rhodes said "He sewed a few of my kids up when they needed stitches."